Ilya-Nesterenok/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 KE + PE \geq 0
 $$

-By solving for $ v $, we obtain the expression for escape velocity.
+By solving for $v$, we obtain the expression for escape velocity.

 ### The Three Cosmic Velocities